ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetValidationCacheDataEXT.md

 If `pData` is `NULL`, then the maximum size of the data that **can** be retrieved from the validation cache, in bytes, is returned in `pDataSize`.
-Otherwise, `pDataSize` **must** point to a variable set by the user to the size of the buffer, in bytes, pointed to by `pData`, and on return the variable is overwritten with the amount of data actually written to `pData`.
+Otherwise, `pDataSize` **must** point to a variable set by the application to the size of the buffer, in bytes, pointed to by `pData`, and on return the variable is overwritten with the amount of data actually written to `pData`.
 If `pDataSize` is less than the maximum size that **can** be retrieved by the validation cache, at most `pDataSize` bytes will be written to `pData`, and `vkGetValidationCacheDataEXT` will return `VK_INCOMPLETE` instead of `VK_SUCCESS`, to indicate that not all of the validation cache was returned.

 Any data written to `pData` is valid and **can** be provided as the `pInitialData` member of the